tolmivan/akqa-test/README.md

 “123.45”
 Output: John Smith
-“ONE HUNDRED AND TWENTY-THREE DOLLARS AND FORTY-FIVE CENTS” About your solution
+“ONE HUNDRED AND TWENTY-THREE DOLLARS AND FORTY-FIVE CENTS”

+------- design notes --------

+The application is designed to meet the requirements above and below

+It is implemented using
+- .NET Core 2.2 Web Api as a back-end
+- a simple html page using Ajax call to consume web api as a front-end (index.html)
+- a Services class library to implement transformation functionality, it utilizes Humanizr open source library to transform numbers to words
+- a Bussiness class library to encapsulate processing/orchestartion logic
+- xUnit test project to test services and processing

+The back-end of the applicatin is built with extensibility/maintainability in mind.
+It is structured the way allowing future changes without affecting the existing functionality.
+Using abstractions/interfaces keep parts of the solution decoupled also providing testability.

+Please note that the applicationion is build to demonstrate programming skills/style in C#, .NET, Web Api etc so that the front-end of the application is scarce on purpose.
+In a case of a failure the webpage displays raw debug data which is not a good practice for a real life application.
+Here it is to demonstrate the data flowing through and available for the client to be consumed the way it finds necessary.

+------- more requirements --------

+About your solution
 Please structure your solution so that it includes :
 A web service